houssemEl/arduino_ir_receiver/README.md

 -
 An IR receiver designed to work with XBMC across all platforms.
 It is built on the Arduino platform and translates a set of known IR codes to USB HID (Keyboard) codes that are meant to work with XBMC.

-Currently a Harmony Remote 650 programmed with the "Windows Media Center SE" is being used in conjunction with OpenELEC on an AMD Fusion computer.
+Currently a Harmony Remote 650 programmed with an RC5 compatible IR code set is being used in conjunction with OpenELEC on an AMD Fusion computer.

 The project is a work in progress so some things may not work 100%.